eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience with any one of segmentation, object detection, image classification, GANs, monocular depth estimation or a related field
 + Seeking motivated graduate interns in the intersection of computer vision, 3D graphics and machine learning with applications to interactive visual effects processing.
 In this position, you will collaborate with VFX artists and fellow researchers in NEXT team to invent algorithmic solutions to VFX challenges.
 This is a full-time position located in Hillsboro, Oregon.
 + skill set:
+	- Develop new imaging technologies that enhance visual communication on both handheld and wearable devices
+	- Develop new technologies that make it easier for users to interact with devices and well as for devices to interact with other devices
+	- Introduce major innovations that can result in product features or new areas of business
+	- Collaborate with the researchers and engineers to make important product decisions
+	- Develop skills to inspire and manage small or large groups of researchers and engineers
+	- PhD in a technical field such as computer science or electrical engineering with expertise in computational imaging, computational photography, or computer vision
+	- 3+ years of research or industry experience
+	- Track record of innovative work in the area of computational imaging
+	- Experience or familiarity with imaging optics, illumination techniques, image processing, computer vision and computer graphics
+	- Ability to perform research that is justified and guided by business opportunities
+	- Ability to thrive in a fast-paced, ever-changing work environment
+	- Successful record of publication in top-tier international research venues
+	- Collaborative, positive, and team-oriented mindset
+	- Hands-on research experience and fast prototyping skills
+	- We are looking for a highly innovative, motivated, and self-directed researcher.
+Working closely with other researchers and our engineering teams, you will tackle unique technical challenges such as developing techniques to enhance existing products, create new products, deploying algorithms to handle our scale, and improving the experience on Snapchat for millions of people every day.
+In addition to impacting the company via products, researchers are encouraged to publish their results in top-tier journals and conferences.
+	- We're looking for a Research Scientist to join Snap's Computational Imaging Research Lab in NYC!
+The mission of the lab is to create hardware and/or software approaches to computational imaging that enable new photographic functionalities and experiences that go beyond what is possible with traditional cameras and image processing methods.
+Our goal is to empower our users with new tools that allow them to communicate with each other more efficiently and in more creative ways than possible today.
++ skill set:
+	- Strong track record of research in related areas including but not limited to (preferring candidates with publications in top-tier venues such as SIGGRAPH, SIGGRAPH Asia, CVPR, ICCV, ECCV):
+		* 3D modeling and geometry processing
+		* Physically-based simulation
+		* 3D reconstruction
+		* Light field capture and rendering
+		* Material and lighting estimation
+		* Character animation
+		* Rendering
+		* Neural rendering
+		* 3D deep learning
+		* Image and video manipulation
+	- Experienced in implementing and optimizing complex and performance-critical systems.
++ skill set:
+	- Research and practical experience in one or more areas of computer vision, including but not limited to (preferring candidates with publications in top-tier venues such as CVPR, ICCV, ECCV):
+		* Generative models, GAN (generative adversarial networks)
+		* Image and video synthesis/manipulation
+		* Unsupervised and weakly-supervised image/video representation learning
+		* Object detection, recognition, segmentation, and tracking
+		* Action recognition, event detection, video summarization
+		* Image and video retrieval
+		* Image and video enhancement
+		* Image and video restoration
++ skill set:
+	- Strong track record of research in related areas including but not limited to (preferring candidates with publications in top-tier venues such as CVPR, ICCV, ECCV):
+		* 3D reconstruction (structure-from-motion, multi-view stereo, photometric stereo etc.)
+		* Large-scale place recognition
+		* Real-time simultaneous localization and mapping (SLAM) systems
+		* 3D object pose estimation and tracking
+		* 3D plane estimation and 3D primitive estimation
+		* 3D scene parsing
+		* Light field and panorama capture
+		* Novel view synthesis and image-based rendering
+		* Neural rendering
+		* Lighting estimation
+	- Experienced in implementing and optimizing complex and performance-critical systems.
+	- Self-motivated and strong problem solving skills.
+	- Collaborative work style.
++ skill set:
+	- Masters or PhD in a computer vision-related discipline (or equivalent professional experience), preferably in one of the following areas: probabilistic graphical models, approximate inference, combinatorial optimization, neural networks, object class and instance detection, pose estimation, 3D scene understanding and recognition from RGB-D imagery, 3D reconstruction, structure-from-motion, multi-view stereo, etc.
+	- Strong publication record and/or industry experience in the above mentioned areas, in top-tier conferences such as NeurIPS, ICML, ICLR, AAAI, AISTATS.
+	- Interest/background in algorithms with human-like abilities such as learning from small amounts of data and tight sensorimotor feedback.
+	- Strong C++ and/or Python skills.
+Experience developing with OpenCV, TensorFlow, and PCL.
++ skill set:
 	- OpenVX Driver Feature Development: Developing OpenVX driver for Blaize’s proprietary processor involves design, implementation, unit testing, maintenance of the driver code.
 This also involves memory management, state management, graph algorithms.
 		* Portable, Power-efficient Vision Processing.
 OpenVX™ is an open, royalty-free standard for cross platform acceleration of computer vision applications.
 		* OpenVX is an open, royalty-free standard for cross-platform acceleration of computer vision applications.
 It is designed by the Khronos Group to facilitate portable, optimized and power-efficient processing of methods for vision algorithms.
 This is aimed for embedded and real-time programs within computer vision and related scenarios.
 It uses a connected graph representation of operations.